This summer, the most important work is you.

 Stop letting survival mode make your decisions.
 Build a clear vision of who you want to be when the year gets hard.

-Shift the critical inner voice that follows you into every classroom and every hard moment.
+Shift the critical inner voice that follows you into every conversation and every hard moment.

 Identify the unconscious patterns driving your stress and exhaustion and learn how to stop letting them run the show.